LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Live Chat/Chat dashboards/skills-dashboard-for-live-chat.md

 ## Metrics

-For all metrics available within this dashboard please search the Analytics Builder Data Metrics by the name of the dashboard in the [Developers Community.](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html#documenttitlecontainer)
+For all metrics available within this dashboard please search the Analytics Builder Data Metrics by the name of the dashboard in the [Developer Center.](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html#documenttitlecontainer)

 ![](/img/General-Data-metrics-table.png)